 Mmes (Pronounced “Madames”)

-Married couples where both individuals identify as female (she/her).
+Married couples where both individuals identify as women (she/her).

 Miss (Pronounced “Miss”)

-Unmarried individuals of any age who identify as female (she/her).
+Unmarried individuals of any age who identify as women (she/her).

 Mx.
 (Pronounced “Mix” or “Mux”)